 WEIGHT: 256 lbs.

 SKIN: Light blue

-The lieutenant accepted Tixus’ invitation without hesitation and immediately grabbed all of his equipment.
-As he prepared, he appointed his right hand woman Major Zena Dragil with being in charge of their units until he returned.
-He also said if he were not to return she would have command of the starship during battle.
-Zena, looking a bit hesitant to accept her commander’s orders, did so before slowly turning.
-Then, she faced Gryxus again and noticed he had an eager and agitated energy to him.
+The lieutenant accepted Tixus’s invitation without hesitation, and immediately grabbed all of his equipment.
+As he prepared, he appointed his right hand woman, Major Zena Dragil with being in charge of their units until he returned.
+He also said if he were to not return, she would have command of the starship during battle.
+Zena, looking a bit hesitant to accept her commander’s orders, did so, before slowly turning.
+Then, she faced Gryxus again, and noticed he had an eager and agitated energy to him.
 When she inquired what it was about the mission he faced that had him behaving differently, Gryxus informed her of his past…

 Gryxus also mastered his young mind and body, enabling himself to be pushed to the limit without breaking.
 His resolve was iron clad.
 Deep in those mines, he told Zena, a warrior unlike anything he ever imagined he could become was being forged.

 Then, after a couple of growth spurts over the next few years, Gryxus was too large to fit into the tight passages leading to the remote caverns.
 Therefore, he was forced to join the regular slave mining crews at the age of 9.
 By the time he was 16, he had grown even taller and stronger than most fully developed Siopian men.
 This meant he was looked at by the Tromokratesian slave drivers to produce more each day.
 He never missed a quota.